Hall, Robinson, Allgeier spark No. 14 BYU past Ga. Southern - WHIZ News

 THE TAKEAWAY

-BYU: The Cougars are bowl eligible for the 16th time in the last 17 seasons and fifth in six seasons under coach Kalani Sitake.
-BYU, an independent bound for the Big 12 in 2023, played a Sun Belt Conference team for the fourth time.
+BYU: The Cougars are bowl eligible for the 16th time in the last 17 seasons and fifth in six seasons under Sitake.
+BYU, an independent, played a Sun Belt Conference team for the fourth time.
 Last season the Cougars beat Troy and Texas State but lost to Coastal Carolina.

 Georgia Southern: Starting quarterback Justin Tomlin did not play because of a concussion sustained in last week’s win at Texas State.
 The second-string QB, Cam Ransom, was out with a shoulder injury.
 That left Cigelske and Jones taking turns under center early in the game before Cigelske took the bulk of the snaps.